ialbert/biostar-central/docs/recipes/projects.md

 Command line options:

-  - Link any file in the file system
+  - Link a file directly from a hard drive

 ### Using command line